kjosib/sophie/docs/goals.rst

 ----------------
 The next increment will probably focus on one of:

+* A usable subset of an FFI.
-* String-oriented functions.
+* String-oriented functions -- by way of an FFI.
-* Adding "Onion" types to the type algebra.
+* Adding "Onion Types" to the type algebra to attain *row polymorphism*.
 * Improving the import mechanism.
 * Simple (nay, even simplistic!) console interaction

 Open Design Problems:
 ---------------------